 Deferred outflows represent the consumption of net position attributable to a future period and are associated with WOU's obligations for the pension and other post-employment benefits (OPEB).
-Deferred outflows increased \$336, or 2.3 percent.
+Deferred outflows increased \$1,847, or 12.3 percent.

 Current liabilities consist primarily of accounts payables, accrued liabilities, unearned revenue, and the current portion of long-term liabilities.
-Current liabilities increased by \$12,851, or 71.96 percent from the prior year.
-The increase is primarily attributable to a unearned revenue associated with the Steam Pipe Project which is a state-funded capital project.
+Current liabilities increased by \$1,075, or 3.5 percent from the prior year.
+The increase is primarily attributable to an increase in payables associated with construction of the Steam Pipe Project and the Student Success Center which are state-funded capital projects.

-Deferred inflows represent an acquisition of net position attributable to a future period and are associated with WOU's deferred pension and OPEB obligations.
-Deferred inflows decreased by \$8,678, or 44.8 percent.
+Deferred inflows represent an acquisition of net position attributable to a future period and are associated with WOU's defined benefit pension plan and OPEB obligations.
+Deferred inflows decreased by \$6,628, or 62.0 percent.

-Net position is reported in three components with an overall decrease of 1.0 percent.
-The largest portion of WOU's net position is the \$81,232 net investment in capital assets.
+Net position is reported in three components with an overall increase of 19.7 percent.
+The largest portion of WOU's net position is the \$98,817 net investment in capital assets.
 This reflects the investment in capital assets (e.g. land, buildings, machinery, right to use asset, and SBITAs) less any related, outstanding debt used to acquire those assets.
 WOU uses these capital assets to provide services to students; consequently, these assets are not available for future spending.
 Although WOU's investment in its capital assets is reported net of related debt, it should be noted the resources needed to repay this debt must be provided from other sources.
 The capital assets themselves cannot be used to liquidate these liabilities.
 The restricted component of net position consists of amounts set aside for debt service, student loans, other post-employment benefit assets, and grants and contracts.
+The remaining component is categorized as unrestricted.
+Unrestricted assets, as defined by GAAP, are funds that are not subject to externally imposed restrictions on their use.
+Unrestricted funds are allocated for academic programs, capital projects, reserves, and other purposes from year to year.
+With the implementation of GASB 68, 71, and 75, unrestricted net position has the potential to fluctuate materially from year to year.
+The fluctuation is dependent on state-wide investment returns and changes related to the actuarial unfunded liability for pensions and OPEB.